40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 ### Fabric Connector

 The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for the SDN Fabric Connector.
 A SDN Fabric Connector is created automatically during deployment.
-After deployment, it is required apply the 'Reader' role to the Azure Subscription you want to resolve Azure Resources from.
-More information can be found on the [Fortinet Documentation Libary](https://docs.fortinet.com/document/fortigate-public-cloud/7.6.0/azure-administration-guide/236610/configuring-an-sdn-connector-using-a-managed-identity).
+After deployment, it is required to apply the 'Reader' role to the Azure Subscription you want to resolve Azure Resources from.
+More information can be found on the [Fortinet Documentation Library](https://docs.fortinet.com/document/fortigate-public-cloud/7.6.0/azure-administration-guide/236610/configuring-an-sdn-connector-using-a-managed-identity).

 ### VNET peering